Guitar chords

 In this specific C chord (a chord can be played in many ways), there are five notes played together: C, E, G (open string), C and E (open string).
 We sometimes play the same note twice but in different octaves to get a richer sound.

 A common way to separate guitar chords is in major and minor.
-There is a difference in sound between these: the major tends to sound cheerful or neutral as the minor has more of a sad character.
+There is a difference in sound between these: the major tends to sound cheerful or neutral whereas the minor has more of a sad character.
 Because of this, you hear more major chords in fast rock songs and lots of minor chords in ballads.

 C7 chord